Rappi: Rappi Pay/Bank

-In March 2019, Rappi partnered with Visa Inc. to offer prepaid cards in Mexico after the acquisition of the mexican startup Payit, Colombia and Brazil, together with a QR-Code based digital wallet called RappiPay.
+In March 2019, Rappi partnered with Visa to offer prepaid cards in Mexico after the acquisition of the Mexican startup Payit, Colombia and Brazil, together with a QR-Code based digital wallet called RappiPay.
 In Colombia, they reached an alliance with Davivienda as well.
 Rappi's Country Manager in Brazil said it was the first of many financial services the company planned to expand beyond delivery.

-In 2021, RappiBank launched in Mexico as a fintech solution made after an alliance with Banorte, providing digital financial services.
+In 2021, RappiBank was launched in Mexico as a fintech solution made after an alliance with Banorte, providing digital financial services.

 In 2022, Rappi got approval to become a bank in Colombia.
 BNN Bloomberg reports that RappiBank has 300,000 Savings Account customers.
 Rappi offers working capital credit lines to restaurant owners and merchants it partners with.
 In Colombia, RappiPay has around 750,000 users, distributed more than 120,000 credit cards, and made an alliance with Davivienda.

 In 2022, as part of the portfolio of Financial Services, Rappi announced the launching of payments using Crypto.

 IPO

-Rappi co-founder Simon Borrero said in Sept 2024 that the company will be IPO-ready in about a year.
+Rappi co-founder Simón Borrero said in September 2024 that the company would be IPO-ready in about a year.